sanddyyaure14/project_madrasah/README.md

 ---

 **MadrasahAI** is a comprehensive, AI-powered educational platform designed specifically for Madrasah teachers (Guru) and principals (Kepala Madrasah).
-By leveraging cutting-edge Large Language Models (LLMs) like **Google Gemini** and **Groq**, MadrasahAI automates and enhances the creation of high-quality learning materials, saving educators hundreds of hours.
+By leveraging cutting-edge Large Language Models via the **Groq API**, MadrasahAI automates and enhances the creation of high-quality learning materials, saving educators hundreds of hours.

 <br/>